Innago Logo

 Median Home Price

-The median sale price of a home in Washington, DC in May 2024 was $706,050, according to Redfin’s monthly housing market data.
-This is a notable increase of 14.8% from May 2023, accurately reflecting predictions of continually rising home prices in the state.
+The median sale price of a home in Washington, DC in February 2026 was $590,000, according to Redfin’s monthly housing market data.
+This is a notable decrease of 8.9% from 2025.
 The DC metropolitan area ranks among the most populous in the nation, so it is important to remember that the median price is pulling from a diverse housing market experiencing many influences and factors.

-595 homes were sold in Washington, DC in May 2024, which is a 24% decrease from the previous year.
+404 homes were sold in Washington, DC in February 2026, which is a slight increase from the previous year.
 This number can be expected to increase in the summer months.
 It is important to keep in mind that nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)